nimblehq/android-templates/.github/wiki/Home.md

 Before an issue can be worked on, it must go through our voting process.

+How do we create an issue? 💭

+- For feature and chores, we must create an RFC with GitHub Discussions.
+- For bugs, we must create an issue directly.

 How do we vote on an issue? 🗳

-- If we agree with the proposed issue, we must react with 👍.
+- If we agree with one of the poll options, we must vote for that option.
-- If we disagree with the proposed issue, we must react with 👎 and leave a comment explaining why.
+- If we do not agree with any of the options, we must leave a comment explaining why.
 - If there are differing opinions, then the repository maintainer must resolve it.
+- To allow sufficient time for everyone to participate, at least one week is allowed for voting.

 When is an issue approved/rejected? 🕐

-  - If at least half of the team members react with 👍, then the issue is approved and the `status : approved` label is added.
+- A conclusion is reached if at least half of the team members cast their vote.
+- if the majority vote to work on the issue, then the discussion is locked and an issue is created.
-  - If at least half of the team members react with 👎, then the issue is rejected and the `status : rejected` label is added.
+- If the majority vote to reject the issue, then the discussion is locked and no issue is created.
 - If the vote is tied, then the repository maintainer must resolve it.

 Still unsure where your future contribution belongs?
 Let's discuss! 🚀